What’s the Difference Between Custody and Visitation?

-“Custody” addresses whether one or both parents has the power to make decisions about the child whereas “visitation” covers when the child will spends time in each parent’s care.
+“Custody” addresses whether one or both parents have the power to make decisions about the child whereas “visitation” covers when the child will spends time in each parent’s care.

 - Residence: If the child lives in New Mexico, then neither parent can move the child out of state or generally more than 50 miles from the current town without the consent of the other parent or a court order approving the relocation.